PseudoDevs/IamGhost/abcmd8.md

-Last updated: 2024-04-07 06:02:16
+Last updated: 2024-04-07 06:02:49
-Random Quote: You do seem to have a little “shit creek” action going… You know, FYI, you can buy a paddle. - Saul Goodman
+Random Quote: You want to dismantle an empire?
+Divide it! - Guillermo Gonzalez Calderoni